 Anyone can download and use this free software to build their website and manage their content.
 But if we take a step back to the intro of this article, you’ll remember that your website needs a house, a host.

 This is where Siteground comes in.
-Siteground is the best web hosting provider on the market today, and they have taken excellent care of me and my blog for over two years now.
+Siteground is the best web hosting provider on the market today, and they have taken excellent care of me and my blog for many years now.

 Here are some of perks of getting your hosting through Siteground: